justerest/multi-replace-vsix/README.md

 5. Insert replace value (e.g. `our-new-component`) and press `Enter`

 Files in selected folder will be renamed and text inside this files will be replaced.

+## Troubleshooting

+If you want replace single word string like "example" with several word string like "new_example" it will be replaced with "newExample" because camelCase used by default for string that case not detected.

+Use `strict` option to replace some string with another string without case detection or configure `"multi-replace.default-case"` setting.